Maxtermax/hermes-io/README.md

 ```

 # Get started
-`hermes-io` is a set of toolkits that combined allows communication between components let's explore every tool by following the `sneaker store example`:
+`hermes-io` is a set of toolkits that combined allows communication between components let's explore every tool by following the [sneaker store example ](https://sneaker-store-1.vercel.app/) ⭐

 # Observer
 `hermes-io` provide an `Observer` class to create instances that can be `subscribable` that means many subscribers can listen for notifications on the instance by using the method `subscribe`, check the following example: